Skip to content

 For today's graphic designers, this era of MGM logo design offers valuable insights into how to blend classic motifs with contemporary design sensibilities.
 It exemplifies the importance of thoughtful design decisions and how each element plays a role in creating a cohesive and striking visual identity.

-Image Courtesy: MGM
+Image Courtesy of MGM

 1992 - 2021